elasticio/api-docs/source/includes/_credentials.md

 ### Arguments
 Parameter       | Required | Description
 --------------- | -------- | -----------
-id              | yes      | A value should be the same as URL paramether CREDENTIAL_ID type            | yes      | A value should be "credential" attributes.name | no       | Credential name.
+id              | yes      | A value should be the same as URL parameter CREDENTIAL_ID type            | yes      | A value should be "credential" attributes.name | no       | Credential name.
 Will remain untouched if value omitted. attributes.keys | no       | An object which represents component's configuration.
 Will remain untouched if value omitted.
 Please note, that "keys" object is overwritten entirely.